 While tautopathy is quick, simple approach that has been shown to reduce the adverse effects of various toxins, homeopathy is a considered approach that concurrently treats underlying susceptibility as well as side-effects.

-Both have a role to play in the treatment and prevention of problems arising from drugs and poisons.
+Both have a role to play in the treatment and prevention of problems arising from drugs, vaccines, and poisons.

 Dosage Recommendations for the Tautopathic Approach

 The following recommendations for 30C potencies are provided.
 (Lower potencies may need more frequent repetition while higher potencies may need a less frequent repetition.)

-Tautopathy should not be relied upon as a way to control all adverse side-effects- only complete avoidance of the harmful substance can deliver that.
+Tautopathy should not be relied upon as a way to control all adverse side-effects- only complete avoidance of the harmful substance can promise that.
 Tautopathy is best used when when avoidance of the harmful substance is impossible or when an adverse event has already occurred.

 Prevention: Take one dose of the tautopathic remedy before the exposure, and then dose three times a day for up to three days following the exposure or while ever the exposure is present.

 Treatment: On immediate or recent exposure, dose 3 times a day for up to three days and then reassess symptoms for the need for ongoing treatment.
 For persistent symptoms from a past or historical exposure, professional assessment and management with a qualified homeopath is recommended.